cwiktor/CRUD-desktop-app---Wholesaler/README.md

 SCENARIO FOR USE CASE "View Order Details"

-Name of the use case 	Browse order details
+Name of the use case - 	Browse order details
-Initial condition 	There is at least one order in the system.
+Initial condition  -	There is at least one order in the system.
-The main flow of events	1.
-The employee actor starts a use case.
+The main flow of events:
+  1. The employee actor starts a use case.
   2. The system displays a list of orders in the system
   3. The actor chooses the order
   4. The system displays the details of the selected order

-Alternative course of events	2a.
-There is no order in the system, the system displays a message and the use case ends.
+Alternative course of events	2a. - There is no order in the system, the system displays a message and the use case ends.
-End 	According to the script
+End 	- According to the script
-Final condition	Provided the conditions are met - order details have been displayed.
+Final condition	- Provided the conditions are met - order details have been displayed.

 ACTIVITY DIAGRAM FOR A USE CASE - "View order details"